dimaMachina/graphql-eslint/docs/rules/one-field-subscriptions.md

 A GraphQL subscription is valid only if it contains a single root field.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/SingleFieldSubscriptionsRule.ts).

 ## Resources